-Cotati, CA. September 18, 2020-The Marin/Sonoma Mosquito and Vector Control District has confirmed finding the first dead bird infected with West Nile virus (WNv) for 2020.
-The American Crow was collected near Nantucket Cove and Catalina Blvd. in San Rafael and is the first detection of West Nile virus activity for the 2020 season.
+Cotati, CA. July 6, 2021-The Marin/Sonoma Mosquito & Vector Control District (District) has confirmed finding the first dead bird infected with West Nile virus for 2021.
+The American Crow was collected near Country Club Drive and Piezza Road in Santa Rosa and is the first detection of West Nile virus activity for the 2021 season.

 District staff will continue to trap, test, and monitor the abundance of adult mosquitoes in the area and perform control operations as necessary.
-Vector control technicians are inspecting all documented sources of mosquito production as well as checking for new sources.
+Vector control technicians are also inspecting all known local sources of mosquito production and checking for new sources.

 The Marin/Sonoma Mosquito and Vector Control District, in accordance with the California Department of Public Health, recommends repellents that contain one of the following active ingredients:

 Other ways to protect yourself from mosquitoes and mosquito bites include:

 - Stock permanent water features with mosquitofish (available free from the District)

 - Be sure to properly screen and/or secure lids on rain barrels or water storage containers

 - Do not over-water lawns

 - Clean out bird baths and animal water bowls at least twice a week